Some terms to be familiar with while we’re discussing employment:

-- Claimant count: unemployed people can file for unemployment claims, benefits/allowances provided to the unemployed job seekers, by the government.
-The government can count the total number of unemployment claims made in the economy.
+- Claimant count: unemployed people can file for unemployment claims (benefits/allowances provided to the unemployed job seekers) by the government.
+The government can count the total number of unemployment claims made in the economy to measure unemployment.

 - Labour surveys: economies conduct surveys among the entire labour force to collect data about it.
 This will include data on the number of people unemployed.